Have you recently found out about linear foot measurement? If yes, don’t worry, we’ve got your back.

 For example, let’s take a proportionately square room with a width and a length of 12 feet, respectively.
 So, the total comes down to 144 square feet.

 The next step is to measure the width of your floorboards and keep in mind to measure only the exposed surface.
 And, for easy calculations, we are going to turn the width into a decimal value.
 For example, you’ll need to take the number 2.5 inches for a floorboard that measures 21/2 inches.

 The last step is to put the various values in this formula: (square feet x 12) / board width = linear feet.
-It’s a must for you to remember that one-foot equals 12 inches.
+It’s a must for you to remember that one foot equals 12 inches.

 Let’s test it by putting together the values from our examples.
 So, multiplying 144 square feet with 12 gives us the number 1,728.
-Dividing it further by 2.5 leaves us with the linear feet of 691.2 feet, and that’s the complete space of the room.
+Dividing it further by 2.5 leaves us with a linear feet of 691.2 feet, and that’s the complete space of the room.